The Results are In!

 To view the What We Heard click on this link.

 After viewing the concepts in the tabs above, we would like your feedback on the various programming areas in Cornerstone Regional Park.
-The park has three distinct areas as noted in the tabs below; a larger central area (Park Area 1) and two smaller park areas (Park Areas 2 and 3), which will create a fully connected and continuous park.
+The park has three distinct areas as noted in the tabs; a larger central area (Park Area 1) and two smaller park areas (Park Areas 2 and 3), which will create a fully connected and continuous park.

 Please click on each tab to provide input for each area, scrolling down through the questions and then clicking submit after each survey.